Ivybridge railway station: Current services

+There are also occasional services to Gloucester and Westbury.

+Travel times to Plymouth are typically 15 minutes and around 50 minutes to reach Exeter.

 Former services

-An early timetable shows just 2 of the 10 trains to Plymouth railway station arriving there before 09:00, and the last return train leaving at 21:11.
+An early timetable shows just two of the ten trains to Plymouth arriving there before 09:00 and the last return train leaving at 21:11.
 The afternoon service was gradually reduced until by September 1999 only 7 trains ran to Plymouth and 9 return.
-From 20 May 2001 a through service from London Waterloo station was introduced by South West Trains, which resulted in 11 trains each way.
-When First Great Western proposed their new Winter 2006 service there were many complaints as it would have seen a drastic reduction in trains calling at Ivybridge.
+From 20 May 2001, a through service from London Waterloo station was introduced by South West Trains, which resulted in 11 trains each way.

+When First Great Western proposed their new Winter 2006 service, there were many complaints as it would have seen a drastic reduction in trains calling at Ivybridge.
 After considering the position, a total of 9 trains were scheduled by the two companies but with just one train arriving in Plymouth before 09:00.